jkt3000/poker_hand_parser/README.md

-# PokerParser
+# PokerHandParser

-PokerParser is a ruby gem that parses poker hand histories and converts them into Poker Markup Language (PML), a very basic JSON-based format.
+PokerHandParser is a ruby gem that parses poker hand histories and converts them into Poker Markup Language (PML), a very basic JSON-based format.

 The following poker hand histories can be imported:
 - pokerstars